 In Skylink Jets, an air carried hired a pilot.
 In doing so, the parties entered into a personal loan agreement and a pilot training expense agreement.
-The loan agreement was for flight training paid by the carrier which would be forgiven if the pilot worked for the air carrier for two years.
+Personal loans, that might usually be provided by finance companies (you can click over here for an example), can also be given out by various businesses to their employees, given that they reimburse it or work off the loan in a given amount of time.
+In this case, the loan agreement was for flight training paid by the carrier which would be forgiven if the pilot worked for the air carrier for two years.
 The pilot training expense agreement required the air carrier to pay for other pilot training expenses but that the pilot would have to reimburse the air carrier if he quit or was terminated by a set date.
 This agreement stated prior contracts were null and void.

 The pilot resigned during his repayment period.
 After resignation, he flew four additional flights thinking part of his debt would be repaid by these flights and he was never paid by the carrier for these flights.